iniffur/CV/README.md

 ## Hobbies

-In my spare time, I enjoy running, playing football, travelling and spending Ɵme with my family and friends.
+In my spare time, I enjoy running, playing football, travelling and spending time with my family and friends.
 I also have a keen interest in poker.